WalletGrower

 Dave: From Overdraft Predictor to Full Financial Platform

 Dave launched in 2017 with a simple premise: predict when users were about to overdraft and alert them before it happened.
-The app charged $1/month for this service, saving users the $35+ overdraft fees that banks were charging.
+The app originally charged $1/month, saving users the $35+ overdraft fees that banks were charging.
 Since then, Dave has expanded into a comprehensive financial platform that includes cash advances (ExtraCash), a full banking account (Dave Banking), automatic budgeting, and even a side hustle job finder.
+In February 2025, following an FTC settlement, Dave restructured its pricing model: a 5% per-advance service fee with a $5 floor and $15 cap, plus a $3/month membership for new members (existing members may be grandfathered at up to $5/month).
 The ExtraCash feature is the flagship product.
 It provides up to $500 in 0% interest cash advances, repaid automatically on your next payday.
-Unlike EarnIn's tip-based model, Dave's $1/month subscription covers everything โ€” there's no pressure to tip and no ambiguity about costs.
+Unlike EarnIn's tip-based model, Dave's costs are now flat and predictable โ€” you pay the membership plus the per-advance service fee, with no tip-pressure ambiguity.
 The advance is funded either from your connected external bank account or your Dave Banking account, and you choose between free standard delivery (1-3 business days) or express delivery ($1.99-$5.99 for minutes).
 Dave Banking adds substantial value for users willing to switch their direct deposit.
 The account is FDIC-insured, charges no overdraft fees, offers early paycheck access (up to 2 days), and unlocks the higher $500 advance limit.
 The integrated budgeting tools automatically categorize spending and forecast upcoming bills, giving users visibility into their cash flow โ€” the exact visibility that helps prevent the need for advances in the first place.

 Ready to get started with Dave?

-Dave offers up to $500 in cash advances with no interest through its ExtraCash feature, paired with a full banking account, automatic budgeting tools, and a side hustle job finder โ€” all for $1/month membership.
+Dave offers up to $500 in cash advances with no interest through its ExtraCash feature, paired with a full banking account, automatic budgeting tools, and a side hustle job finder.
+Dave restructured pricing in February 2025 to a 5% service fee per advance (with a $5 floor and $15 cap) plus a membership fee โ€” $3/month for new members.

 Apply Now